kyma-project/kyma/components/eventing-controller/README.md

     ```

 - Add the necessary changes manually in the sample CustomResources after updating fields for an existing CustomResourceDefinition inside the folder `config/samples/`.
 For example, for subscriptions, update the fields manually in `config/samples/eventing_v1alpha1_subscriptioncomponents/eventing-controller/config/crd/bases/eventing.kyma-project.io_subscriptions.yaml.yaml`

+- The kubebuilder bootstrapped files have been reduced to the bare minimum.
+If at a later point one of theses files are required (e.g. for a webhook), get them either from [this PR](https://github.com/kyma-project/kyma/pull/9510/commits/6ce5b914c5ef175dea45c27ccca826becb1b5818) or create a sample kubebuilder project and copy all required files from there:

+    ```sh
+    kubebuilder init --domain kyma-project.io -h
+    ```

 ### Set up the environment